Gawler Ranges: Geomorphology

 The highest point is Nukey Bluff at 465 m above sea level.

 Bornhardts dominate the landscape.
 Soils are invariably dominated by the weathering products of the volcanics, and are typically red in colour due to abundant oxidised iron weathering in the arid environment.
 No major rivers drain the ranges, however several internal catchments feed the modern playa lakes Gairdner, Acraman, Everard, McFarlane, Harry and Island Lagoon.

 Flora and fauna

 Birds

-There are some 140 species of birds in the Gawler Ranges, including the emu, wedge-tailed eagle, Major Mitchell's cockatoo and singing honeyeater.
+There are some 140 species of birds in the Gawler Ranges, including the emu, wedge-tailed eagle, pink cockatoo and singing honeyeater.

 Mammals

 The Gawler Ranges are home to several larger mammals, like the southern hairy-nosed wombat and the endangered yellow-footed rock wallaby.

 Nature reserve

 The Hiltaba Nature Reserve, owned by Nature Foundation, abuts the Gawler Ranges National Park to the north, and works to protect many threatened species.